allmonday/pydantic-resolve/README.md

 ]
 ```

 and we want to generate nested json base on these three tables. the output should be looks like:

+> and we hope to query each table for only once, N+1 query is forbidden.

 ```json
 {